 On the other hand (the #2 hand), neither should those around them be forced to tolerate the associated smells.

-While you can definitely call that a “first world problem”, having to smell something you can’t stand for 30-60 minutes at a time (and sometimes, consecutively) while watching somebody’s mastication technique in your periphery, “does not a professional environment make”, and is also not sensitive to those who have modified their diet, whether it’s reducing/eliminating a certain food group/type (e.g. due to religion), dieting, fasting, or something else.
+While you can definitely call that a “first world problem”, having to smell something you can’t stand for 30-60 minutes at a time (like durian – which I personally love, but many others hate), while watching somebody’s mastication technique in your periphery, “does not a professional environment make”, and is also not sensitive to those who have modified their diet, whether it’s reducing/eliminating a certain food group/type (e.g. due to religion), dieting, fasting, or something else.

 “With great kitchens, comes great responsibility.”